 An internship is an experience in which a high school student takes a responsible role as a worker in a company or organization and then reflects on the experience.
 Internships are for juniors and seniors and must be at least 135 hours.
 Students will earn a credit (1) for the internship.
+Students may earn up to a maximum of (2) internship credits with (2) different internship locations.
+Honors credit is available.
 Interested students should work with their counselor and internship coordinator to begin the application process.
-Credit and grades are assigned after the student completes all requirements and submits all work to the internship coordinator.
-Internship hours can occur in the fall, spring, summer or any combination.

 How to apply for an internship:

 First determine the area in which you would like to complete an internship.
 If you are not sure of an area, you may want to complete one or more career assessments to help guide you to an area.
 For an assessment, see the "Career Planning" page within the HHS Career Development Services website.

 If you wish to take the internship in lieu of another class, check with your counselor to determine whether you are on track to graduate.

 Find an organization/company that is willing to allow you to complete an internship.

 Complete the following forms using the links below to be considered for an internship:

 After meeting with the company/organization who will host you will fill out the Internship Agreement (found with the application above) with the organization's sponsor/mentor and have the mentor sign, you sign, and your parent sign.

 Return all forms to Mrs. Beaster in the media center.